-Recipients with subawards of more than \$30,000 must report on subrecipients in the Federal Funding Accountability and Transparency Act Subaward Reporting System at https://www.fsrs.gov/.
+Recipients with subawards of more than \$30,000 must report on subrecipients in SAM.gov/fsrs.
 This reporting should occur as soon as possible once there is a signed grant agreement with the subrecipient.
 Please see Appendix A to 2 CFR § 170 for additional reporting requirements concerning subawards.